Research question: (How) does the library contribute to equitable student outcomes and an inclusive learning environment?

 Pilot Project: Texas Tech University

-The Texas Tech University (TTU) Libraries will focus on developing methods to measure the collections and resources available to the TTU community for the study of diversity, equity, and inclusion.
+The Texas Tech University (TTU) Libraries focused on developing methods to measure the collections and resources available to the TTU community for the study of diversity, equity, and inclusion.
 Many academic institutions are already aware of the need to address these issues.
 TTU Libraries is working on developing a methodology for large research institutions to tackle the issue.
 If successful, other institutions could apply it to their collections.
 In addition, the TTU Libraries will develop a method to measure the success of library instruction on courses taught in these areas.
 Other academic institutions and areas of study could apply this measurement as well.